PrasadShet02/Docker-project/README.md

 2) Open CMD inside the app folder
 3) Copy paste all the commands from cmds.txt file into the command prompt
 4) Open web browser and access localhost:3000(nodejs), localhost:27017(mongodb), localhost:8081(mongo-express)
+5) Edit the user profile showed on localhost:3000 and it will get stored in mongodb